 Course Substitutions.
 Students interested in substituting a course in place of the above requirements should consult their concentration adviser and submit a petition to the Head Tutor.

-*Depending on a student's background, an additional course in Microeconomics may be required in order to take Economics 1661 or 1687.
+*Depending on a student's background, an additional course in Microeconomics may be required in order to take Economics 1661.